Blue Ridge Reservoir

 <59 = Poor

-Ecological Health Indicators for Blue Ridge Reservoir, 2017
+Ecological Health Indicators for Blue Ridge Reservoir - 2020

-Dissolved oxygen rated “fair” because concentrations were low in a small area along the bottom in late summer.
+Dissolved oxygen rated “fair” because concentrations were low in a portion of the lower water column in June.
 Dissolved oxygen has rated “good” or “fair” in all previous years except 2007 when it rated “poor”.
 The “poor” rating was due to low concentrations in the lower water column during September and October and was likely a result of the extended drought in that year.

 Chlorophyll rated “good”.
 Chlorophyll concentrations are typically low in Blue Ridge Reservoir, resulting in “good” ratings for this indicator.

-The fish community rated “fair”.
+The fish community rated “good”.
 Historically, ratings for the fish community have varied between “good” and “fair”.
-In 2017, a total of sixteen species of fish was observed.
-Spotted bass, redbreast sunfish, and bluegill were the most abundant species collected.
-Largemouth bass abundance has remained constant in the samples, while spotted bass numbers have slowly increased.
+In 2020, the number and variety of fish observed were consistent with long-term averages.
+A total of sixteen species of fish were observed.
+Redbreast sunfish, bluegill, and whitetail shiners were the most abundant.

 Sediment quality rated “good” because no PCBs or pesticides were detected and concentrations of metals were within suggested background levels.
 Sediment quality typically rates “good”, although it rated “fair” in 2011 due to slightly elevated concentrations of arsenic and the detection of low levels of PCBs.